Best Cozi Alternatives in 2025 (One Actually Eliminates Manual Entry)

 There's no single "best" family organizer app.
 Cozi is still a solid choice if you're willing to pay and like meal planning.
 TimeTree is great for families who want to discuss events.
 Google Calendar works if you just need basics.

 We built Sense because we were frustrated with manually entering every school event, practice change, and appointment into calendars.
-The email-forward and chat approach isn't for everyone, but if the mental load of processing family logistics is wearing you down, it might help.
+The email-forward approach isn't for everyone, but if you're losing hours every week to manual entry - and you want that time back with your kids - it might be exactly what you need.